wp-plugins/fancyflickr/readme.txt

 = How do I use this Plugin? =

 FancyFlickr uses the `[fancyflickr]` shortcode to display the FancyFlickr gallery in any post.
 The full options are `[fancyflickr set="SETID" num="NUMBEROFPICS"]`.
 Neither of these are required.
-Without any of the options set it will get the newest gallery with all of the pictures, but be careful because if you don't set a `setid` the newest set will be displayed in that post when you create a new one.
-The highest value that will be accepted by `num` is 500 because that's the most pictures that the Flickr API will return.
+Without any of the options set it will get the newest gallery with all of the pictures.

+= When I created a new set, the pictures on my post changed.
+Why? =

+Right now, the plugin isn't smart enough to know which set is the newest at the time you wrote the post.
+I'm working on a way to solve this that will be available in the next version.

+= Is there a way to choose which pictures inside a set are displayed? =

+Right now the only way would be to set `num="NUMBEROFPHOTOS"` and rearrange your set on flickr.
+I know.
+It's annoying.
+I'm working on better ways to do this.

 == Changelog ==